 Twenty percent Criminal Surcharge pursuant to Penal Code 1465.7; goes to the State General Fund.
 20% is calculated on the base fine amount.

 Court Security Fee pursuant to Penal Code 1465.8; goes to the State Trial Court Trust Fund - $40.00.

 Criminal Conviction Assessment pursuant to Government Code 70373; goes to the State Court Facilities Construction Fund – Immediate and Critical Needs Account (assessed per conviction). - $30.00 (Misdemeanor); $35.00 (Infraction)

 Citation Processing Fee per Government Code 295550(c); goes to the County - $10.00.

 Emergency Air Medical Transportation Act Fee pursuant to Government Code 76000.10; goes to County Emergency Air Medical Transportation Fund - $4.00.

-DMV Traffic Violator School Completion Certificate Fee. $3.00 charged per certificate.
-Pursuant to AB 2499 and Vehicle Code 11208(d), effective 09/01/11; goes to State Department of Motor Vehicles.
+DMV Traffic Violator School Completion Certificate Fee, $3.00 charged per certificate.
+Pursuant to AB 2499 and Vehicle Code 11208(d), effective 09/01/11, it goes to State Department of Motor Vehicles.